browserengineering/book/book/animations.md

 ```

 Here, a `CompositedLayer` just stores a list of display items (and a
-surface that they'll be drawn to).^[For now, it's just one display
+surface that they'll be drawn to):^[For now, it's just one display
 item, but that will change pretty soon.]

 ``` {.python}